Shpirag: Marked slogan

 The slogan "ENVER," displayed in large letters on the eastern side of the mountain, was meticulously crafted in record time, just 15 days, during the fall holiday season of 1969, through the efforts of local volunteers.
 The execution of this task involved the use of telescopes positioned on the balcony of the former Executive Committee building and in the western part of Berat Castle.
 Commands were communicated via radio and manual army telephones.
 Natural slate stones, sourced from the bed of the Osum river, were carefully placed on the foundations of the letters and were held in place using lime, in the form of mortar.
 Each letter measured an impressive 80 m in length and 40 m in width, with the lines having a thickness of approximately 2 m.

-After the fall of the regime, in 1994, an attempt was made to remove the stones, which had become embedded in the mountain.
-The Albanian army even tried, unsuccessfully, using napalm to remove the sign.
+After the fall of the regime in 1994, an attempt was made to remove the stones, which had become embedded in the mountain.
+The Albanian army even tried, unsuccessfully, to remove the sign using napalm, injuring one soldier in the process.

+The letters remained barely visible for some time, but farmer Sheme Filja restored them three years later at the request of communist officials.
+In 2012, the letters “N” and “E” were swapped to spell "NEVER".
+This alteration was carried out by Filja and his nephew, who power-washed the sign for a documentary by filmmaker Armando Lulaj, framing it as an act of defiance.